 NY-19

-Riley ran on a platform that included a pledge to expand background checks for guns, and keep “weapons of war” off the streets.
+Riley ran on a platform that included a pledge to expand background checks for guns and keep “weapons of war” off the streets.
 Riley also took a firm stand in favor of marriage equality and against what he labeled “dangerous conversion therapies.”
 He advanced a broad eco-agenda.

 He expressed his openness to partial accommodation of Republican initiatives on some issues, while vowing to fight to block enactment of other parts of Trump’s agenda.

-Riley said he agrees with the president-elect’s opposition to taxes on tips and plan to end taxes on Social Security benefits, but said that he will work hard to counter any effort to slash taxes for billionaires and oil companies.
+Riley said he agrees with the president-elect’s opposition to taxes on tips and plan to end taxes on Social Security benefits, but he said that he will work hard to counter any effort to slash taxes for billionaires and oil companies.

-He also said he would fight to restore the state and local tax (SALT) deduction, describing the cause as bipartisan even though others in Riley’s party, such as Sen. Kirsten Gillibrand (D-N.Y.), have explicitly blamed Trump for ending the deduction.
+He also said he would fight to restore the state and local tax deduction, describing the cause as bipartisan even though others in Riley’s party, such as Sen. Kirsten Gillibrand (D-N.Y.), have explicitly blamed Trump for ending the deduction.

 NY-22

-In New York’s upstate District 22, which includes the university town of Syracuse, the Democrat challenger, state Senator John Mannion, defeated incumbent Rep. Brandon Williams (R-N.Y.) by a margin far exceeding those of other races.Despite a controversy that flared over the summer, when former members of the state senator’s staff accused Mannion of abusive and inappropriate conduct, he handily won the District 22 race, netting 184,016 votes, or 54.1 percent of the total, compared to 155,842, or 45.9 percent, for Williams.
+In New York’s upstate District 22, which includes the university town of Syracuse, the Democrat challenger, state Sen. John Mannion, defeated incumbent Rep. Brandon Williams (R-N.Y.) by a margin far exceeding those of other races.Despite a controversy that flared over the summer, when former members of the state senator’s staff accused Mannion of abusive and inappropriate conduct, he handily won the District 22 race, netting 184,016 votes, or 54.1 percent of the total, compared with 155,842, or 45.9 percent, for Williams.

 On the question of bipartisanship, Mannion gave a somewhat ambiguous answer, saying he favored working across the aisle to get things done while repeatedly alluding to threats to the stability of American democracy.

-Citing “workers’ rights” and “women’s reproductive rights” as legislative priorities in the upcoming Congress, Mannion said he found the prospect of a Trump White House, without a Democrat Senate or House, “very concerning.”
+Citing “workers’ rights” and “women’s reproductive rights” as legislative priorities in the upcoming Congress, Mannion said he found the prospect of a Trump White House without a Democrat Senate or House “very concerning.”